jharwell/sierra/docs/src/tutorials/project/main-config/main.rst

    .. group-tab:: ROS1+Gazebo

-      An example main configuration file for the ROS1+Gazebo platform:
+      An example main configuration file for the ROS1+Gazebo engine:

       .. code-block:: YAML